-How Derek Jeter Went From Major Player to Married Dad: Inside the Settling Down of Baseball's Most Famous Bachelor
+How Derek Jeter Went From Major Player to Married Dad: Domesticating Baseball's Most Famous Bachelor - E!
+Online

 Asked by an Esquire writer for a March 2011 profile what he'd be doing later in the day, Jeter smiled and said, "I'm probably going to go home and watch a movie.
 I'm going to watch The Roommate.
 It's a new one.
 Just came out today.
 Go check it out."
 (The Roommate starred Kelly as a young woman being terrorized by her crazy roommate.)

 They went to Paris together, she sat in the stands at countless Yankee games and even rode on the 2009 World Series parade float and, like Mariah Carey all those years before, Kelly got to know Jeter's parents, Dot and Charles.
-She was sitting with them when her beau collected his 3,000th hit in 2011...barely a month before they broke up for good.
+She was sitting with them when their son collected his 3,000th hit in 2011, barely a month before they broke up for good.

-Interestingly, in 2009 Kelly told Men's Health that she preferred a guy with some rough edges—and Jeter likely doesn't fancy himself the rough-edge type.
+Interestingly, in 2009 Kelly told Men's Health that she preferred a guy with some rough edges—and Jeter doesn't fancy himself the rough-edge type.

 "A man should love his family, but I don't do well with guys who come from perfect families," she said.
 "He has to be a little complicated and broken.
 I can't relate to the perfectly home-bred boy.
 I want someone who has had pain in his life and learned from it."